digiscot/digiscot-website/pages/participation/one-digital.md

 **So what’s unique about our One Digital: Senior Leadership Programme?**

 <ul class="browser-default">
-<li>You’ll build personal knowledge and confidence for using digital to improve your organisation’s service delivery.
+<li>You’ll build personal knowledge and confidence for using digital to improve your organisation’s service delivery.</li>
-<li>You’ll get free access to a peer network of experienced facilitators, industry experts and Programme Alumni to help effect real digital change for your organisation.
+<li>You’ll get free access to a peer network of experienced facilitators, industry experts and Programme Alumni to help effect real digital change for your organisation.</li>
-<li>You’ll have an opportunity to influence the third sector’s digital agenda going forward, making our sector even stronger.
+<li>You’ll have an opportunity to influence the third sector’s digital agenda going forward, making our sector even stronger.</li>
 </ul>

 Find out more about our One Digital: Senior Leaders Programme [here](https://digital.scvo.org.uk/evolution/senior-leader-programme/).